fomaivan/ChatWebApp/README.md

 # Installation

-Use the Docker Compose in root directory.
+Use docker compose in the project root.

 ```bash
 docker compose build